 In 2023 our school was accepted into the 4K First Steps state funded program which provides free tuition to qualified 4-year-old preschool students.
-This will be a huge benefit for many of our youngest students.
+This was a huge benefit for many of our youngest students.
+During this same year, we also decided to reopen our K3 preschool program and to place a strong emphasis on early childhood education.

-Today, our K4-5th grade students continue to thrive in the nurturing environment we provide which offers small class sizes, lots of one-on-one attention, and individualized instruction.
-The introduction of new programs like AR (Accelerated Reader), IXL, and ACES (Academic Curriculum Enhancement for Students) provide academic reinforcement for all students.
+Today, our K3-5th grade students continue to thrive in the nurturing environment we provide which offers small class sizes, lots of one-on-one attention, and individualized instruction.
+The continuation of programs like IXL and ACES (Academic Curriculum Enhancement for Students) provide academic reinforcement for all students.
 As we continue to grow, our goal will always be to provide our students with whatever they need to reach their full potential.